nouxia7/nouxia-notes/content/posts/arm-kernel-rop-heroctf-2025/index.md

 # grep ffffbd5bf4a121a0 /proc/kallsyms
 ffffbd5bf4a121a0 t ret_to_user
 ```
 You can find the source code [here](https://elixir.bootlin.com/linux/v6.17.7/source/arch/arm/kernel/entry-common.S#L104).
-After fidling around a bit, I found that the kernel uses a struct called `pt_regs` as a storage helper to switch around between user and kernel land.
+After fiddling around a bit, I found that the kernel uses a struct called `pt_regs` as a storage helper to switch around between user and kernel land.
 On entering a syscall, the kernel stores all register values from userland into that `pt_regs` struct.
 That's what you see happening at the start with all those `stp` instructions.
 At the end of a syscall, the kernel refers back to the same `pt_regs` struct to get back all the original register values before switching back to userland.
 That's what you see happening at the end with all those `ldp` instructions.
 Below is the definition of the `pt_regs` struct.
 You can see the full source [here](https://elixir.bootlin.com/linux/v6.17.7/source/arch/arm64/include/asm/ptrace.h#L156)
 ```c
 struct pt_regs {
 	union {